 Excepting the President, Vice-President, and Members of the House of Representatives, any person who was an employee of the Government of the United States at any time during the period between six months prior to the Final Voting Date and the Final Voting Date, is ineligible to vote in that election.
-Citizens serving in the military reserves not on active duty, and Citizens drafted into military or other involuntary servitude by the Government shall be exempt from this prohibition.
+Citizens drafted into military or other involuntary servitude by the Government shall be exempt from this prohibition.